 What is a mastermind group?

-The benefits of joining a mastermind group are vast.
-In the best groups, members hold each other accountable for their goals – challenging each other to reach the highest levels of success.
-They share ideas, business contacts and more.
-They lend their strengths to other members of the group and work on their weaknesses.
-Mastermind groups are a supportive community that celebrate your successes and understand your failures – and they always encourage you to get back up again.
+The benefits of mastermind groups are vast.
+In the best groups, members hold each other accountable for their goals – driving each other to reach the highest levels of success.

-The mastermind group definition might be simple, but to create or find a group is more difficult.
+The mastermind group definition might be straightforward, but to create or find a group is more difficult.
 How do you meet – or choose – the right people?
-How do you find a group that fits your needs?
+How do you find a mastermind group that fits your needs?

 1. Talk to your network

 Tony says, “Model someone who’s already getting the results that you want.”
-This is a vital principle to keep in mind as you look for mastermind groups.
+This is a vital principle to keep in mind as you find a mastermind group.
 You aren’t necessarily looking for a group of peers – you’re looking for those who have climbed a step or two higher than you on the mountain, or even more if possible.
 What is a mastermind group if not a place you can go for peer elevation?